Google Sheets: Best practices to prepare your data for publishing in your dashboard

 klipfolio image

-Before you can even analyze your data, you need to ensure that your data has an analyzable data structure and that your data is always up to date.
-The ideal structure to analyze data is to organize it in a database format and configure it to update automatically from the data source.
-Below we’ll show you exactly how to do these two things:
+Before you can analyze your data, make sure it has an analyzable structure and stays up to date.
+The ideal approach is to organize data in a database-style layout and configure automatic updates from the source.
+Below are two steps to do both:

 Database layout

-With Google Sheets, as with any spreadsheet software, you can select the cell position where you start your table (e.g., you can start your database on the fifth row and third column).
-However, the ideal structure to make it easy to analyze the data in another sheet is to start in the first row and first column, with labels in row one and data vertically below.
+With Google Sheets, as with any spreadsheet software, you can choose the starting cell for your table.
+For example, you can start a dataset on the fifth row and third column.
+The cleanest structure for analysis is to start in the first row and first column, with labels in row one and data listed vertically below.

 Google Sheets Database Layout Spreadsheet Red Circle